 4 – Open the pods, remove the fluff (or feathers, floss – everyone seems to have a different name)

-The feathers will come out, although it may take several tries.
+The feathers will come out, although it may take several tries to remove them all.
 You will know that you have them all when the core of the feathers comes out.
 The collage below summarizes the process quite well.
 Click on it to get a larger view!

 5 – Harvest the seed